Jen-Ojo/alx_html_css/README.md

 # Headphones Website

 This project is a responsive headphones landing page built using HTML and CSS.
-The design is based on a Figma prototype.
+The design follows a Figma prototype.

 ## Features
-- Responsive layout (mobile view at 480px or less)
+- Mobile responsive (480px and below)
 - Link hover/active color: #FF6565
 - Button hover/active opacity: 0.9
-- Max content width: 1000px, centered
+- Max width of 1000px centered

 ## Author
 Jennifer Ojo